l-sz/SiDE/README.md

     Elias29uvt_94.txt               Observed complex visibility at 3.0 mm wavelength

-The `fit_elias29.py` file contains the `run_mcmc()` function, which is tailord for fitting the Elias 29 data and the `plot_corner()` function for plotting the result posterior probability density distribution.
-The routines may be imported in interactive Python shell or run as a script.
-In the later case, the fitting parameters (nwalkers, nthreads, nsteps, use_mpi, etc.) should be set in the .
+The `examples/fit_elias29.py` script is tailored for fitting the complex visibility data of Elias29.
+The script prepares the complex visibility data (`visdata`) and sets the control parameters for the fitting (`kwargs`).
+The parameters are passed to the `SimlpeDiskEnvFit.run_mcmc()` function.
+At least the `main_dir`, `uvdata`, `paramfile`, `parname`, `p_ranges` and `p0` arguments need to be set.
+Note that the `kwargs` dictionary contains further important parameters (e.g. `dpc`, `incl`).
+If `kwargs` is not set, then default values are used.
+Please consult the function documentation for the detailed description of the arguments.

+The chain itself is controlled by setting the `nwalkers` and  `nsteps` arguments to the `run_mcmc()` function call.
+The number of threads used may be set by the `nthreads` arguments.
+In MPI mode, the `use_mpi` must be True.
+In this case the `nthreads` is ignored and as many cores will be used as the MPI provides to the code.

 The `elias29_slurm.sh` provides an example for configuring and running the script on a cluster (CCAS at MPCDF) with SLURM scheduling system.